embrisa/ToolChest/README.md

 - **Accessibility**: WCAG 2.1 AA compliant
 - **Performance**: Optimized for speed and efficiency
 - **Mobile-Friendly**: Responsive design for all devices
+- **Multilingual**: English and Spanish translations using next-intl

 ## 🛠️ Available Tools